gunar-320/Mood-Desi-DPM-Project/README.md

 The FrontEnd Web is developed by Using HTML, CSS and JavaScript.
 Application is based on flask.

+## Project Link
+The Link for the Project can be found here -

 ## Frameworks Used
 FrontEnd of the Web Application is made by using HTML,CSS and Javascript Backend of the Web Application is made by using Flask and Python

 ## Working of the Project
+Working of the Front End
+The FrontEnd receives Input, The Input consists of Video Stream.
+The Video could be either from the Live Face Camera or could be from the Google Meeting client or any other meeting client.
+This Stream is then passed onto the backend.
+### Working of the Backend
+The Backend consists of the functions w

+## How to Use It?
+In Order to Use MOOD-Desi, We recommend using Google Chrome or Mozilla Firefox or Brave Browser only.